PensionMath

 Has Lockheed offered pension buyouts?

 Yes.
-Lockheed Martin has offered lump sum election windows to terminated vested participants and retirees in several programs.
+Lockheed has offered lump sum election windows to terminated vested participants and retirees in several programs.
 The most significant was a 2015 pre-freeze window for eligible deferred vested participants.
-Subsequent windows have targeted specific cohorts.
-Lockheed has not announced a 2026 window, but the company has strong financial incentives to continue reducing its pension liability.
+In December 2025, Lockheed completed a $943 million pension risk transfer to an insurance company, moving a tranche of retiree obligations off its books.
+That transfer is distinct from a lump sum window: affected retirees kept their monthly benefit but their insurer changed.
+Lockheed has not announced a 2026 lump sum election window, but de-risking activity is ongoing.

 What is the Lockheed Martin SERP?